 If other younger children are restrained in the back seat of the vehicle, a child younger than eight may sit in the front.
 This child must also use the proper car or booster seat while sitting in the front.

-Failure to wear a seat belt following the Georgia seat belt laws can result in a traffic infraction.
-Authorities can stop vehicles if they suspect a violation has occurred.
+Failing to comply with Georgia seat belt requirements may result in a traffic ticket.
+Police have the authority to halt vehicles if they think a violation has occurred.

 Penalties and Fines for Failure to Comply with Georgia Car Seat Regulations